 Figure 3 Lack of stimulatory influence of pyrocatechol and benzoquinone on hexose uptake in mouse and human adipocytes.
 Mouse (left panel) and human (right panel) fat cells were incubated for 45 min with increasing concentrations (from 1 µmol/L to 1 mmol/L, indicated as log of molar concentration) of pyrocatechol (squares) or benzoquinone (triangles) without (closed symbols) or with 100 µmol/L vanadate (open symbols) just before assaying [3H]-2-deoxyglucose uptake for a 10-min period.
 Basal (without any agent added) and maximal hexose uptake in response to 1 µmol/L insulin (red circle, bovine hormone for mouse adipocytes and human recombinant protein for human adipocytes) are given with the same Y-axis scale for the sake of comparison.
 Mean ± standard error of the mean of 9 and 7 separate experiments for mouse and human adipocyte preparations containing 15 ± 2 and 20 ± 3 mg lipid/400 µL assay tube, respectively.
 Difference from basal uptake was significant at: cP < 0.001.
 2-DG: 2-deoxyglucose; B: Benzoquinone; van: Vanadate; P: Pyrocatechol; Bas: Basal.

 Figure 4 Dose-dependent activation of lipolysis by adrenaline and noradrenaline but not pyrocatechol and benzoquinone in mouse adipocytes.
 Glycerol release was assessed after 90 min incubation of mouse adipocytes without (basal) or with increasing concentrations of adrenaline (open circles), noradrenaline (open diamonds), pyrocatechol (black squares) or benzoquinone (dark triangles).
 Each condition is the mean ± standard error of the mean of 5-6 adipocyte preparations.
 The doses of adrenaline and noradrenaline ranging between 1 µmol/L and 1 mmol/L induced a response different from basal at: cP < 0.001.
-Bas: Basal
+Bas: Basal.

 Figure 5 Inhibition by pargyline and semicarbazide of benzylamine and octopamine effects on hexose uptake in human adipocytes but not of noradrenaline and adrenaline effects.
 Human fat cells were incubated in the presence of the indicated agents without (control, black symbols) and with the combination of 100 µmol/L pargyline plus 1 mmol/L semicarbazide (open symbols) before being subjected to 2-deoxyglucose uptake assay.
 A: Insulin, benzylamine and octopamine: mean ± standard error of the mean of 7 adipocyte preparations.
 A significant inhibition when compared to respective control was observed at: bP < 0.01.
 B: increasing doses of noradrenaline: mean ± standard error of the mean of 13 cases.
 C: Indicated doses of adrenaline: mean ± standard error of the mean of 17 cases.
 No significant difference was found between inhibitor and respective control conditions.
 2-DG: 2-deoxyglucose; parg: Pargyline; semi: Semicarbazide.